-Self-acceptance is one of the main types that psychologists focus on.
+Self-acceptance is one of the main types of acceptance that psychologists focus on.
 This is because it helps people who are unhappy with themselves or their situation to acknowledge their position and then make strategies to move on.
 Social acceptance is another important one whereby a social group will accept a newcomer despite any perceived differences.
 Then there is psycho-spiritual acceptance.
 This, itself, comes in various forms and might include the acceptance of certain truths, such as the inevitability of bodily death, for example.
 One of the teachings of Buddha is that all life is suffering, something that must be accepted.

 How can acceptance help with mental well-being?

 or focussing on positivity, for example.
 Newcomers to such practices often try to banish thoughts that come into their head when they are trying to relax.
 Alternatively, they might bottle up negativity emotions because they think they should only allow positivity to reign.
 In such cases, it can lead to the long-term detriment of mental health.
 Instead, accepting thoughts and negative emotions is likely to be more effective.
 Acceptance of them is essential, really, since bottling them up does not truly deal with them.

 Acceptance and moving on

 Accepting something means you have taken your first step on the road to moving on from it.
 Before we accept something in the psychological sense, it is still controlling us to some extent.
 Sometimes it might be really hard to accept a truth or a situation, but by getting to grasps with the fact that it is how it is, you are starting to release yourself from it.
 Acceptance is a big part of letting go